top of page

 Kelly George PhD.

-Kelly currently serves as a member of Wendy’s (Headquarters Dublin, OH, USA) animal welfare council, is a conservation auditor for American Humane, and is part of the WorthWild Africa (not for profit) management team.
-Additionally, Dr. George served for four years on the Columbus Zoo & Aquarium (Columbus, OH, USA) animal welfare committee and five years as Co-director of the Center for Human-Animal Interactions Research & Education (CHAIRE).
+Kelly currently serves as a member of Wendy’s International's (Headquarters Dublin, OH, USA) animal welfare council, is a conservation auditor for American Humane, and is part of the WorthWild Africa (not for profit) management team.
+Additionally, Dr. George served for four years on the Columbus Zoo & Aquarium's (Columbus, OH, USA) animal welfare committee and five years as Co-director of the Center for Human-Animal Interactions Research & Education (CHAIRE).

 Wouter Stellaard